piecioshka/key/README.md

 # key

-🛠 A simple tool that displays the current `keydown` event details.
+🛠 A simple tool that displays the current keyboard event details.

 ## Demo 🚀